jeannie3/arc/README.md

     * To check your version, run `node -v` in a terminal/console window.
     * To get Node.js, go to nodejs.org
 * npm
-    * To check version, run `npm -v` in a terminal/console window.
+    * To check if you have npm installed, run `npm -v` in a terminal/console window.
     * Should be installed with Node.js by default
 * Angular CLI
     * To get Angular CLI, run `npm install -g @angular/cli` in a terminal/console window.

+## Download

+To clone our repository, run `git clone https://github.com/jeannie3/arc.git` in a terminal/console window.

+Alternatively, you can download our zip file above by clicking on the clone or download button on the github page.

-## To download dependencies
+## Dependenices

-Run `npm install` to download the dependencies necessary to run this app.
+Run `npm install` in the root folder (arc) to download the dependencies necessary to run this app.
 You will only need to do this once unless the dependencies have been updated.

-## Development server (To run Web App)
+## Development server (To run application)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Another command that works is `npm start`.